 1. Clean and detangle your hair.

 To successfully achieve a messy bun for long hair, you’ll want to start with clean and detangled hair.
 Yes, some messy buns do work well on second-day hair, but you’ll want to make sure your bun is clean and knot-free.
 The right brush is also essential to achieving the perfect messy bun look.
-After you air-dry or blow-dry your hair, use the Ibiza CX2 Paddle Hair Brush to gently brush your hair before continuing to style.
+After you air-dry or blow-dry your hair, use a paddle brush to gently brush your hair before continuing to style.

 2. Apply a volumizing product.